 Two to three percent of all cats have feline leukemia, and their life expectancy cannot be predicted.
 Like AIDS, there are two stages of feline leukemia.
 Primary and secondary viremia.
 Primary viremia is more similar to HIV, in that their life is not yet at risk, but will be if the disease progresses.
 A cat can stay in this stage for many years.
-Secondary viremia is when the bone marrow or other tissues are severely affected, and eventually this will take the cat's life.
+Secondary viremia is when the bone marrow or other tissues are severely affected.
+Once secondary viremia begins, the disease will eventually take the cat's life.

 Mucus Membranes of a Cat with Feline Leukemia

 The first sign of feline leukemia is no sign at all.
 A cat may appear to be very healthy for months or even years before they begin showing signs of the disease.
 Because they do not have immediate symptoms, they often have had a chance to infect many other cats by the time they are diagnosed.
 Once the disease has progressed, here are many of the most common symptoms: